yashG0/fastapi-auth-project-ecom/README.md

-# 🚀 Your Project Name
+# 🚀 Auth-ecom-app

 ## 📖 Overview

-Welcome to **Your Project Name**, a modern web application built with FastAPI and React.
+Welcome to **Auth-ecom-app**, a modern web application built with FastAPI and React.
 This project allows users to [describe main functionality or purpose, e.g., "manage their tasks efficiently" or "interact with a dynamic blogging platform"].

 ## 🌟 Features